TaitoUnited/taito-cli/docs/plugins.md

 Plugins:

 * [gcloud-monitoring](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/gcloud-monitoring/README.md): Sets up uptime monitoring and log alert rules on (TODO `taito env finalize`? or just released=true + env apply).
+You can use Stackdriver also with AWS.
+TODO how about Azure?
 * [sentry](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/sentry/README.md): Creates a Sentry project on `taito project apply`.

 You can open monitoring systems on your browser with the following commands, if the links have been configured in `taito-config.sh` file of your project.